Yuhan-ctrl/3D-OM-and-SEM-datasets/README.md

 ![image](https://github.com/Yuhan-ctrl/3D-OM-and-SEM-datasets/blob/main/example.jpg)

-Please include the citation "Serial sectioning SEM for 3D reconstruction and correlative characterisation of graphene nanocomposites.
+Please include the citation "3D reconstruction and correlative imaging of graphene nanocomposites: combining scanning electron and optical microscopies.
 Yuhan Li & Milo Shaffer." when use the datasets provided here.
 For any enquiries on the datasets, please contact Yuhan (y.li19@imperial.ac.uk).